 - 79 percent of respondents say that detecting and mitigating human errors, both malicious or accidental is critical for reducing IT risks.
 Humans are known to make mistakes.
 If an employee clicks on the wrong link or downloads the wrong attachment, they could expose your network to all manners of threats.
 Therefore, risk mitigation has become a major point for many organizations.
 Through proper training and security solutions, SMBs can ensure that their network security remains strong.

 These are only five of the many aspects addressed in the Netwrix Risk Report.
 How does your business fare?
-To improve the way you protect your organization’s technology from all manners of threats, reach out to Michell Consulting Group at 305-592-5620.
+To improve the way you protect your organization’s technology from all manners of threats, reach out to COMPANYNAME at PHONENUMBER.